 You may be a novice or professional painter or maybe you try to paint your home on your own, with a view to cut down your expenses.

-Whoever you are and whatever may be the skills you possess, it can be put to good use only when you use the right roller for the painting.
+Whoever you are and whatever may be the skills you possess, they can be put to good use only when you use the right roller for the painting.

-The fact is you have to choose the right kind of paint roller depending upon the painting project you are working on.
+The fact is you have to choose the right kind of paint roller depending on the painting project you are working on.